Noise-stability and central limit theorems for effective resistance of random electric networks: The Walsh decomposition

-This shows that $\Corr(\R^{u,v}(r),\R^{u,v}(r^\eps))$ tends uniformly (in $u$ and $v$) to 1 when $\eps$ tends to zero. \end{dem} A trivial consequence of Theorem \ref{theo:EStight} is that the Efron-Stein inequality, Corollary \ref{coro:ESI}, is always tight for point-to-point effective resistances. \begin{coro} There is a constant $C(\Lambda)$ such that for any graph $G$ and any pair of vertices $(u,v)$,
+This shows that $\Corr(\R^{u,v}(r),\R^{u,v}(r^\eps))$ tends uniformly (in $u$ and $v$) to 1 when $\eps$ tends to zero. \end{pf} A trivial consequence of Theorem~\ref{theo:EStight} is that the Efron--Stein inequality, Corollary~\ref{coro:ESI}, is always tight for point-to-point effective resistances.